esper-io/console_docs/docs/content-management/transfer.md

 ![](./images/transfer/3-transferButton.png)

-Success or fail toast will appear on the bottom left of your console screen once the file transfer has been successfully completed.
+Success or fail toast will appear on the bottom left of your Console screen once the file transfer has been successfully completed.